Mula, Spain: The night of the drums

-The drum
+The Mula snare drum

-This instrument is fabricated in a home-made form by craftsmen from Mula.
-The design of the drums may have changed over the length of the years, perhaps losing something of the originality, taking many of the elements of the next town of Moratalla, but moving toward perfection in many perceptions.
+The design of the snare drum in this town is fabricated in a home-made form by craftsmen from Mula.
+The design of the drums may have changed over the length of the years, perhaps losing something of the originality, taking many of the elements of neighbouring Moratalla, but moving toward perfection in many perceptions.

 The instruments, whose diameters seldom approached more than 45 centimeters, had a like complement of drumsticks with fine points, that served to drumroll and beat without great force.
-Now, the drum that is highly valued is that with large dimensions (55, 60 or 65 centimeters in diameter) and drumsticks with point in form of a "club" with which one can strike with force on the skin of the drum.
+Now, the drum that is highly valued is that with large dimensions (55, 60 or 65 centimeters in diameter) and drumsticks with point in form of a "mallet" with which one can strike with force on the skin of the drum.

 The method of manufacturing the drum also has changed.
 In the past it was not possible to commission a blacksmith for a box and screws.
 The people used their ingenuity with laths, to constitute the base of the drum.
 In those cases the skins were tightened using some holes punched in the rings and winding a cord to constrict them.
-The strings were made with intestines of animals.
-In the present day, the drums are made with a metallic box, screws to tighten and the strings are guitar cords.
+The snares made with the drum were previously made with intestines of animals.
+In the present day, the large snare drums of Mula are made with a metallic box and with metal screws to tighten, the snares are made from guitar cords.